 We offer comprehensive diagnostic evaluations for autism spectrum disorders, utilizing measures considered to be the gold standard in the field.
 We serve all ages, starting with children as young as 15-months-old and extending through adulthood.
 All evaluations include the following measures, as well as any additional testing determined necessary:

 Additionally, specialized speech/language evaluations are available through a partnership with the Marquette University Department of Speech-Language Pathology.

-Social skills therapy groups (the Program for the Enrichment and Education of Relational Skills, or PEERS) are offered in the fall and spring for children aged 11-16.
+PEERS is offered in the fall and spring for adolescents aged 11-16.
+We are currently taking names for our waiting list for groups.
 Please see our research studies page for more information.

 Christina Caiozzo has worked in the Marquette Autism Clinic as a clinical extern since January 2013.
 Christina is thrilled to work with a clinic that values conducting comprehensive, multi-method, multi-informant autism evaluations for the Milwaukee community.
 Christina approaches care from a biopsychosocial and developmental perspective and is interested in a career as a pediatric clinical psychologist.

 Alana McVey has worked as a clinical extern in the Marquette Autism Clinic since 2014.
 She enjoys conducting comprehensive autism evaluations with individuals of all ages from the Milwaukee community.
 Alana is also pleased to facilitate social skills interventions as a Program for the Education and Enrichment of Relational Skills (PEERS) group leader.
 She wishes to pursue a career as a child clinical psychologist specializing in autism spectrum disorder and anxiety.

 If you are interested in receiving an evaluation or have further questions about our services, please contact the Marquette Autism Clinic at (414) 288-4438, or contact us via email by completing the information request form below.
 We will reply to your request for information within two weeks.